Mandrill: Taxonomy

-Appearance
+Characteristics

 The mandrill has a stocky body with a large head and muzzle, as well as a short and stumpy tail.
 The limbs are evenly sized and the fingers and toes are more elongated than those in baboons, with a more opposable big toe on the feet.
-The mandrill is the most sexually dimorphic primate, and the adult male is considered to be the largest monkey.
+The mandrill is the most sexually dimorphic primate, and it is the largest monkey.
 Females are less stocky and have shorter, flatter snouts.
 Males have a 70–95 cm head-body length and weigh 19–30 kg while females have a 55–70 cm head-body length and weigh 10–15 kg.
-Most of the teeth are larger in males and the canine teeth reach up to 4.5 cm and 1 cm long for males and females respectively.
+Most of the teeth are larger in males, and the canine teeth reach up to 4.5 cm and 1 cm long for males and females respectively.
 Both sexes have 7–10 cm long tails.

 The coat of the mandrill is primarily grizzled or banded olive-brown with a yellow-orange beard and sparse, light hairs on its underside.
 The lips are surrounded by stiff white whiskers, and white bare skin exists behind the ears.
 Male mandrills have a "crest" of long hairs on the head and neck, while both sexes have chest glands which are covered by long hairs.
 The face, rump and genitals have less hair.

-Mandrills have a red line running down the middle of their face which connects to their red nose.
+The mandrill has a red line running down the middle of their face which connects to their red nose.
 On either side of the line, the skin is blue and grooved.
 In males, the blue skin is supported by ridged bone swellings.
 Females have more subdued facial coloring, but this can vary between individuals with some having stronger red and blue hues and others being darker or almost black.
 In males, the rump and areas around the genitals are multi-colored, consisting of red, pink, blue and purple skin, with a red penis shaft and violet scrotum.
 The genital and anal areas of the female are red.

-Mandrills are noted for being among the most colorful mammals.
+The mandrill is among the most colorful mammals.
 Charles Darwin wrote in The Descent of Man: "no other member of the whole class of mammals is coloured in so extraordinary a manner as the adult male mandrill".
 The red coloration is created by blood vessels near the surface of the skin, while the blue is a form of structural coloration caused by parallel arrangements of collagen fibers.
 The blue ridges on males contrast with both the red facial hues and the green foliage of their environment, helping them stand out to other individuals.
 The darker and more subdued coloring of female faces is caused by melanin.